mathiasruck/e-wallet/README.md

 # Java application build and startup

 - Run `./mvnw spring-boot:run` at the root folder of the project.
+- To run the project without authentication for front-end usage: `./mvnw spring-boot:run -Dspring-boot.run.profiles=no-auth` at the root folder of the project.
 - Fist login URL: `/v1/login`
 - Default username: `user`
 - Default password: `password`